DFHack/dfhack/docs/Plugins.rst

 .. note::

-    Spawning and deleting liquids can F up pathing data and temperatures (creating heat traps).
+    Spawning and deleting liquids can mess up pathing data and temperatures (creating heat traps).
 You've been warned.

 Settings will be remembered until you quit DF.
-You can call liquids-here to execute the last configured action, which is useful in combination with keybindings.
+You can call `liquids-here` to execute the last configured action, which is useful in combination with keybindings.

-Usage: point the DF cursor at a tile you want to modify and use the commands available :)
+Usage: point the DF cursor at a tile you want to modify and use the commands

 Commands
 --------